chkim15/Prediction-of-Weekly-Sales/README.md

+* This project was done in December 2022 as a class project.

 # Walmart Sales Prediction Using Advanced ML Techniques

 A comprehensive analysis comparing multiple machine learning approaches to predict weekly sales across 45 Walmart stores using economic indicators and store-specific data.
 This project demonstrates expertise in time series analysis, ensemble methods, and thorough model evaluation.